juandiana/android-inspector/README.rst

 Requirements
 ------------
 - Python 2.7
-- *Java Runtime Environment 6 (Optional: Used for HTML output generation only)*
+- *Java Runtime Environment 6 (Optional: Used for HTML output only)*

 **Python dependencies:**